RobG66/Gamelist-Manager/README.md

 **If you find Gamelist Manager helpful, consider supporting its new cross-platform development**

-Gamelist Manager 9.07beta is now live:  https://github.com/RobG66/Gamelist-Manager-Avalonia
+Gamelist Manager 9.0xbeta versions are now live:  https://github.com/RobG66/Gamelist-Manager-Avalonia

 Be sure to check it out, it will be completely replacing the WPF version in the near future.